Michael Heath-Caldwell M.Arch

 (TB 112) - P. G. Wodehouse and Cuthbert Heath(-Caldwell 1913) on naval manoeuvres in 1909

-Group photo of naval crew for HMS Chelmer, 1909, Cuthbert HC seated above and to left of white lift ring..The HMS Chelmer was a new river class destroyer launched in 1904 and at this time was part of the East Coast Destroyer Flottila,the captain being Lt Loftus W. Jones.
+Group photo of naval crew for HMS Chelmer, 1909, Cuthbert HC seated above and to left of white life ring..The HMS Chelmer was a new river class destroyer launched in 1904 and at this time was part of the East Coast Destroyer Flottila,the captain being Lt Loftus W. Jones.

 ..